doubleunion/arooo/README.md

 If you are new to Rails, follow the [RailsBridge Installfest instructions](http://installfest.railsbridge.org/installfest/) for getting your environment set up.

+0. Fork the repo (click the Fork button above), and clone your fork to your local machine.
+[Here's a GitHub tutorial](https://help.github.com/articles/fork-a-repo/) about how to do so.

 1. Standard Rails app setup
     * `cp config/database.example.yml config/database.yml`
     * Optional: edit database.yml if you want to change advanced things